Intel Tiger Lake release date

-The latter expected to help deliver improvements to battery life, one of the key criteria in the aforementioned Evo Platform.
+The latter expected to help deliver improvements to battery life, one of the key criteria in the Intel Evo Platform.
 In addition to including a Tiger Lake chipset, eligible devices must also hit a specified performance threshold, instantly wake and deliver at least 9-hours of "real-world" battery life.

 Intel has stuck with the 4 cores and 8 threads we've seen in the past few years, prioritising a boost to clock speeds.
 The increases become more noticeable as you move through the tiers, with the new Core i7-1185G7 offering up to 4.8GHz compared to 3.9GHz on last year's i7-1065G7.

 Most new Tiger Lake chips will also come with one of Intel's new Xe graphics cards built-in.
 The company claims this will double performance compared with last year's Gen11 graphics.

 Tiger Lake also supports Thunderbolt 4.
 It's the first platform of its type to support the new technology, which enables rapid file transfer and the ability to output up to 8K, or four 4K displays at once.

 The new H-series chips are targeted towards more powerful gaming devices, so the specs are bumped up a bit: